Cerealkillerway/materialNote/README.md

 # MaterialNote v2

-WYSIWYG editor for the web, based on summernote.js and materializeCss.
+WYSIWYG editor for the web, based on materialnote.js and materializeCss.

-MaterialNote v2 is a work-in-progress for better sync with orignal summernote repo;
+MaterialNote v2 is a work-in-progress for better sync with orignal materialnote repo;
 MaterialNote v1.2.1 is currently the latest release.

 ## Editor Api

-MaterialNote is based on Summernote.js, so the API is still the same.
+MaterialNote is based on materialnote.js, so the API is still the same.
-Please visit [summernote.js api guide](http://summernote.org/deep-dive/) to deep dive.
+Please visit [materialnote.js api guide](http://materialnote.org/deep-dive/) to deep dive.

 ## API additions